Visiting a church for the first time can be intimidating.

 We gather a weekly offering.
 Please don’t feel obligated to put any money in the offering basket.
 Our members pledge to financially support the church and its ministries, and not every member contributes on a weekly basis.
 Nobody will think anything of it if you simply pass the offering basket along.

-We celebrate Holy Communion (also called Eucharist or the Lord’s Supper) once each month on the first Sunday.
-Everyone is invited to receive communion here.
+We celebrate Holy Communion (The Lord’s Supper) once each month on the first Sunday.
+We practice open communion and everyone is invited to receive communion here.

 Our table is open to everyone.